Boston Workers’ Compensation Lawyer

 In addition, this injury must occur while the worker is on the clock—so if a worker is injured while driving to work, it may not be considered a work-related injury.
 Furthermore, if a worker is injured while walking in the parking lot during a lunch break, a workers’ compensation insurance agency may argue that this injury did not happen while the employee was on the clock.

 Of course, there are nuances to this rule.
 For example, if a person’s job is to drive a delivery truck and they are injured in an accident, this is an injury directly related to that worker doing their job.
 However, if that delivery driver was running personal errands during the workday while making deliveries, the line between “at work” and “not at work” becomes blurred.

 Illnesses & Sickness

-Contracting an illness outside of work, but missing more than five days of work as a result, would not be covered under workers’ compensation.
-The illness must have been picked up during on-the-job activities.
-It is not always easy to tell where an illness came from, as illnesses can be picked up from almost anywhere.
+Contracting an illness outside of work and missing more than five days of work as a result would not be covered under workers’ compensation.
+The illness must have been picked up during on-the-job activities. it is not always easy to tell where an illness came from, as illnesses can be picked up from almost anywhere.
 If you can prove the illness came from workplace conditions, you may be covered by workers’ compensation.
 Exposure to toxic chemicals, asbestos, and other materials could cause cancer and other illnesses.